Early and Secondary Education

 Public Schools

 Public education is free and available to every child in Canada.
-The NS Department of Education & Early Childhood Development offers a great range of services to all Nova Scotians attending school, from grades 1 to 12.
+The NS Department of Education & Early Childhood Development offers a great range of services to all Nova Scotians attending school, from grades pre-primary to 12.

 - Community College or University

-How can I register my child?
+How can I register my child to a public school?

-- To learn which school your child should be attending, you can visit the School Locator at the Halifax Regional Centre for Education (HRCE) website and type in your home address
+- To learn which school your child should be attending, you can visit the School Locator at the Halifax Regional Centre for Education (H.R.C.E.) website and type in your home address

 Private Schools